Chart Color Schemes

 Footscray shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Footscray's educational attainment is notably higher than national averages, with 50.6% of residents aged 15+ holding university qualifications compared to Australia's 30.4%.
-This figure also exceeds Victoria's rate of 33.4%.
-The area's educational advantage is evident in the types of qualifications held: bachelor degrees are most common at 30.8%, followed by postgraduate qualifications (15.2%) and graduate diplomas (4.6%).
-Vocational pathways account for 21.7% of qualifications among those aged 15+, with advanced diplomas making up 10.0% and certificates 11.7%.
+Footscray's educational attainment is notably higher than national averages.
+Among residents aged 15+, 50.6% hold university qualifications compared to Australia's 30.4% and Victoria's 33.4%.
+Bachelor degrees are the most common at 30.8%, followed by postgraduate qualifications (15.2%) and graduate diplomas (4.6%).
+Vocational pathways account for 21.7%, with advanced diplomas at 10.0% and certificates at 11.7%.

 Frequently Asked Questions - Education